IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Introduction

-This document is Volume I in a two-volume Preliminary Design Report (PDR) for IsoDAR that provides the engineering solutions necessary to establish credible solutions to the key issues and cost-drivers identified during the past decade of conceptual design and R\&D. The contents of the PDR will cover the Technical Facility: the cyclotron, the beam transport and the target/sleeve.
-This document builds on the structure and text of the Conceptual Design Report (CDR) of the IsoDAR Technical Facility \cite{abs_isodarkamland_2015}.
-This step of producing a PDR substantially reduces risk related to IsoDAR approval: the remaining detailed engineering that will follow will build on these results and be straightforward to estimate in scope and cost.
+This document is Volume I in a two-volume Preliminary Design Report (PDR) for IsoDAR that provides the engineering details necessary to establish credible solutions to the key issues and cost-drivers identified during the past decade of conceptual design and R\&D. The contents of the PDR will cover the Technical Facility: the cyclotron, the beam transport and the target/sleeve.
+This document builds on the structure and text of the Conceptual Design Report (CDR) of the IsoDAR Technical Facility~\cite{abs_isodarkamland_2015}.
+This step of producing a PDR substantially reduces the risk related to IsoDAR approval.
+The remaining detailed engineering that will follow will build on these results and will be straightforward to estimate in terms of scope and cost.

-Volume I describes the IsoDAR proton driver.
-This consists of a ``front end'' that delivers ions to a cyclotron for acceleration and extraction and the cyclotron itself.
-This document presupposes a basic understanding of cyclotrons; for an introduction to cyclotrons and a cost/benefit analysis of this choice of machine for IsoDAR, see the discussion in the CDR.
+This document presupposes a basic understanding of cyclotrons.
+For an introduction to cyclotrons and a cost/benefit analysis of this choice of machine for IsoDAR, see the discussion in the CDR.

 The 60~MeV/amu IsoDAR Proton Driver is exceptional in that it is designed and engineered to produce an order of magnitude higher current proton beams at extraction than commercial machines of similar energy.
-Achieving this high power necessitated three key breakthroughs.
-First, the cyclotron accelerates \htp, mitigating ``space charge effects" (electromagnetic interactions between beam particles).
+Three novel concepts set this accelerator apart from commercial ones: First, the cyclotron accelerates \htp, mitigating ``space charge effects" (electromagnetic interactions between beam particles).
 Second, the beam is axially injected through an RFQ, acting as a high-efficiency buncher.
-Third, the design harnesses vortex motion, a complex effect previously observed at PSI Injector II \cite{stetson:vortex, baumgarten:vortex1}, inducing stable spiraling motion in the high-current accelerated beam, significantly reducing beam growth.
-For more concerning the accelerator physics that shapes the IsoDAR design, see Ref.~\cite{winklehner_order--magnitude_2022, winklehner_high_2018}.
+Third, the design harnesses ``vortex motion'', a complex effect previously observed at the Paul Scherrer Institute at the PSI Injector II cyclotron \cite{stetson:vortex, baumgarten:vortex1}.
+Vortex motion induces spiraling within the individual beam bunches, providing compression and stability, which leads to substantially lower losses during extraction.
+For more information concerning the accelerator physics that shapes the IsoDAR design, see Refs.~\cite{winklehner_order--magnitude_2022, winklehner_high_2018}.